Application of integrated gradients explainability to sociopsychological semantic markers: Introduction

 \Section[MM]{Methods and materials}

-We first review the algorithms used throughout the paper, including those that allow explainability at the word level (e.g., \ac{IG}), the quality measures used to compare their performances and select appropriate system parameters, and the datasets used.
+We first review the algorithms \Tom{that were selected and tested for explainability at the word level, together with the chosen quality measures available from the literature that were used to compare performance and identify appropriate system parameters.
+A brief description of the datasets used is also given}.